torakaswp/post-expirator/readme.txt

 === Post Expirator ===
-Contributors: axelseaa
+Contributors: axelseaa, torakas
 Donate link: http://aaron.axelsen.us/donate
 Tags: expire, posts, pages, schedule
 Requires at least: 4.0
-Tested up to: 5.2
+Tested up to: 5.5.1
-Stable tag: 2.4.0.1
+Stable tag: 2.4.0.2

 Allows you to add an expiration date to posts which you can configure to either delete the post, change it to a draft, or update the post categories.